recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 1. An example of how the sharing or following buttons appear in the front-end at 64 pixel resolution
 2. An example of how the share or follow icons appear in the front-end at 24 pixel resolution
-3. An example of how the following or sharing links appear in the front-end using the [Extra Social Icons addon](http://synved.com/product/feather-extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!")
+3. An example of how the following or sharing links appear in the front-end using the [Extra Social Icons addon](http://socialmediafeather.com/products/extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!")
-4. Showing how using the [Grey Fade addon](http://synved.com/product/feather-grey-fade/ "Customize any of the available social icon skins with 2 cool effects!") transforms the sharing or following buttons in the front-end
+4. Showing how using the [Grey Fade addon](http://socialmediafeather.com/products/grey-fade-effect/ "Customize any of the available social icon skins with 2 cool effects!") transforms the sharing or following buttons in the front-end
 5. A demo of how social media providers can be customized in the back-end
 6. An view of some of the settings that can be customized in Social Media the back-end
 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.8.4 =
+* Added option to decline terms of service after having accepted

+= 1.8.3 =
+* Minor design improvements

+= 1.8.2 =
+* NEW: 6 icon styles which were previously available as a $15 add on are now included for FREE!
+* Removed NEWS dashboard widget

+= 1.8.1 =
+* Fixes for old versions of PHP

+= 1.8 =
+* Added support for "Facebook Insights"
+* Improved admin interface
+* Updated terms of service and privacy policy

+= 1.7.12 =
+* Performance improvements for Dashboard loading
+* Added "message" parameter to share shortcode

 = 1.7.11 =
 * Adjusted some text and README descriptions